muhammadmueenarif/Master-Tailwind-CSS-from-A-to-Z/readme.txt

  Lec 07.
 Font Size
 text-lg for large text and xl for xtra large. text-base is by default size and sm for small and xs.

+Lec 08.
+Font weight and Style. font-normal, medium, bold. font-black, and then font-thin is for smaller.
+We can give font style like font-italic, sans-serif, serif etc.,